-The manse that I lived in was an old-time house built before the Civil War and had a great, big fireplace.
+Civil War, and it had a great, big fireplace.
 That evening we sat together around a brisk fire.
 The pastor was there with his wife, and the doctor came in and sat down with us.

-He said, "You know, I went away to college to study to go as a medical missionary.
-And when I finished medicine, I went before the board.
-They examined me, and they said, 'You cannot go.
-Your health will not permit you to go to a foreign field.'
-"He said, "Why, I had prepared all my life to go as a missionary, and now I am told I can't go!
+He said, "You know, I went away to college to study and go as a medical missionary.
+When I finished medicine, I went before the board.
+They examined me and said, 'You can't go.
+Your health won't permit you to go to a foreign field.'
+I had prepared all my life to go as a missionary, and now I am told I can't go!
 Honestly, in bitterness I came way up here to this little town."

-I asked him, "Is the bitterness over?"
+I asked him.
+"Is the bitterness over?"

-"Oh, yes," he said.
-"I got over it years ago."
+"Oh, yes," he said, "I got over it years ago."